John M. Dunn: Criminal career

 With arrests for robbery and assault during his teenage years, Dunn was finally convicted of robbing a card game and sentenced to two years imprisonment at Sing Sing Prison.

 Following his release, Dunn was hired as an enforcer for McGrath who was then a part owner of Varick Enterprises, a front company which made collections for the waterfront dock bosses of Manhattan's West Side.
 In 1937, he and McGrath were arrested in connection with the death of a trucker but the charges were eventually dismissed for lack of evidence.

 Later he formed a labor union (Local 21510, Motor and Bus Terminal Checkers, Platform and Office Workers) associated with the American Federation of Labor (AFL) and eventually oversaw waterfront racketeering on Manhattan's Lower West Side by the early 1940s.
 He established underworld connections including Joseph P. Ryan, who had sponsored him for union membership, and Meyer Lansky who had been in discussions regarding the use of the longshoremen's union to assist in the importation of heroin and cocaine into the United States.

+During World War 2, Dunn was involved with Operation Underworld, a project that involved cooperation between the US government and the American mafia in securing the ports and waterfronts from sabotage, espionage, and other threats.
+On the orders of Lucky Luciano, Meyer Lansky contacted Dunn in order to bring the ILA into the operation.
+After being put in contact with the Office of Naval Intelligence (ONI), Dunn was brought into the mix and given an ONI code number.
+Dunn obtained union credentials for ONI agents and allowed them to pose as ILA workers.